jrenken/qgis-PosiView/help/source/index.rst

 ==================

 PosiView is a plugin that allows to track multiple vehicles and objects.
-It accepts position and other data usually provided in NMEA-0183 format from devices like GPS, USBL systems or other sensors.
+It accepts position and attitude data usually provided in NMEA-0183 format by devices like GPS, USBL systems or other sensors.

-Connection to those devices is established by data provider connecting to network sockets (UDP/TCP) or serial ports.
+Connection to those devices is established by data providers connecting to network sockets (UDP/TCP) or serial ports.

 To get something up and running just do: